Riverscapes/gcd/docs/Help/Tutorials/ErrorModelling/FIS/Building/FIS_fromTextEditor.md

 ---
-title: P. Building your own FIS
+title: Building your own FIS with Text Editor
+weight: 1
 ---

 ### Overview